ABCs of eyewear fashion today

 If we see the timeline of the famous sunglasses from the 1950s to the 21st century, there is a pattern that has remained constant among personalities and fashion icons:

-Accessories: From rhinestone embellishments to additional flat-top bars, the classic designs of sunglasses also look distinctively modern and voguish.
+Accessories: From rhinestone embellishments to additional flat-top bars, the classic designs of goggles also look distinctively modern and voguish.
 These frame designs have got a completely new makeover and cater to specific style statements today.
 Contemporary eyewear with double-bridge styles or subtle details makes them unique and trendy.

 Brands: While several brands such as Ray-Ban, Carrera, Calvin Klein and Vogue, among others, have been around for decades, there are quite a few newer eyewear brands such as John Jacobs and Vincent Chase that are relatively affordable and add strikingly modern elements to the traditional designs.
 While Ray-Ban initially became popular during the Second World War with its aviator-shaped sunglasses, the brand has other timeless frame designs such as the browline and wayfarer-shaped sunglasses that appeal to people of all ages.
 Carrera is another significant brand from the late 1950s.
 It was named after one of the dangerous races of the world, the Carrera Panamericana.
 Apart from their other fashionable styles, the brand has its own reinterpretation of aviator-shaped sunglasses that look sporty and instantly distinguishable.